SuperDARNCanada/borealis/docs/source/setup_hardware.rst

 The items installed in the rack at the Saskatoon site are listed below in order from top to bottom in the rack:

-- Netgear XS708E 10Gb switch
+- Netgear XS708E 10Gb switch **NOTE these are deprecated, new switches are in testing**
 - USRP rackmount shelf (in-house design) with 4 x N200s
 - Ettus Octoclock
 - USRP rackmount shelf (in-house design) with 4 x N200s